Free shipping To USA and Canada

 By the time a kitten is three or four weeks old and still nursing, it is time to introduce some solid food in the form of a fresh raw meat diet.
 It may be necessary to take a small amount of this new food and finger feed, in order to induce it to eat, but once the kitty has tasted this delicious new food, it should devour it with no hesitation.
 Transitioning kittens to their new diet should not pose a great challenge, as kittens tend to identify with raw meat as a natural choice.
 Adults, on the other hand, may show some reluctance with transitioning, because they do not necessarily recognize raw meat as food.
 They may have been programmed to eating only canned or dry foods.
 This reluctance is just a survival mechanism.
 It is important to keep in mind that kittens do not usually wean until at least six weeks of age and should not be parted from their mother until they are about twelve weeks old.

 A growing kitten can be fed about as much as they choose to eat, when feeding a balanced raw meat diet.
 A kitten of 3 – 4 weeks should be fed this diet several times per day, in small quantities.
-By the time it is six months of age, these meals can be reduced to two per day.
+By the time it is six months of age, these meals can be reduced to 2-3 times per day.
 An adult cat of average size will eat about 4.5 ounces of raw meat mix per day, divided into two servings.
 When feeding kittens, it is a good idea to freeze the prepared food in ice cube trays – this reduces waste, and makes it easy to measure.

 Make it a habit to feed your furry little kitten friend in a quiet space, away from kitchen or dining room.
 This will help to avoid future problems with begging for food, as they should not identify with human eating areas as their own dining territory!
 It is a good idea to make a habit of feeding at about the same times every day.
 Feed a kitten in a very shallow dish, not a deep bowl, and be sure to warm the food to at least room temperature.
 Do not leave the raw meat mix out at room temperature for longer than ½ hour or so, to avoid bacterial growth.
 Always make fresh, clean water available.
 Filtered water is preferable to chlorinated tap water.
 Cats do not require much water when fed on this species-appropriate diet, but fresh water should be available nonetheless.